Carnagion/dissertation/diss/diss.typ

 === Mathematical Programming

-Many existing mixed-integer programming (MIP) approaches to runway sequencing view the problem as a variant of classical machine scheduling problem with sequence-dependent setup times -- the runways are the machines, flights correspond to jobs, and runway separations to setup times @avella-time-indexed.
+Many existing mixed-integer programming (MIP) approaches to runway sequencing view the problem as a variant of classical machine scheduling problem with sequence-dependent setup times -- the runways correspond to machines, flights to jobs, and runway separations to setup times @avella-time-indexed.
-The literature on machine scheduling has traditionally comprised of two main kinds of formulations -- big-$M$ and time-indexed @avella-time-indexed.
+According to #cite(<avella-time-indexed>, form: "prose"), the literature on machine scheduling has traditionally comprised of two main kinds of formulations -- big-$M$ and time-indexed.

 Big-$M$ formulations represent the landing or take-off time of an aircraft as a single continuous variable.
-However, such formulations typically need to apply a heuristic decomposition of the problem in order to meet computation time limits for instances of practical interest @avella-time-indexed.
+However, such formulations typically need to resort to some heuristic approaches -- such as rolling horizons -- on top of the core formulation itself in order to meet computation time limits for instances of practical interest @avella-time-indexed.

 In contrast to big-$M$ formulations, time-indexed formulations discretise the overall time horizon in small time periods.
-The schedule of an aircraft is modelled by a set of binary decision variables, only one of which will be 1 -- identifying the aircraft's landing or take-off time -- in any feasible solution.
+The schedule of an aircraft is modelled by a set of binary decision variables, only one of which will be 1 in any feasible solution -- the one identifying the aircraft's landing or take-off time.
 In general, time-indexed formulations return much stronger bounds than big-$M$ formulations, but at the cost of increasing the number of variables and constants, and consequently computation times @avella-time-indexed.
 This makes them often unattractive for real-time applications of runway sequencing, where there are stringent limits on the computation times @bennell-runway-scheduling.